Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: Abstract

 \section{Abstract}

-Electronic health records (EHRs) are increasingly used for clinical and comparative effectiveness research but suffer from usability deficiencies.
-Motivated by health services research on diabetes care, we seek to increase the quality of EHRs by focusing on missing longitudinal glycosylated hemoglobin (A1c) values.
-Under the framework of multiple imputation (MI) we propose an individualized Bayesian latent profiling approach to capturing A1c measurement trajectories related to missingness.
-We combine MI inferences to evaluate the effect of A1c control on adverse health event incidence.
-We examine different missingness mechanisms and perform model diagnostics and sensitivity analysis.
-The proposed method is applied to EHRs of adult patients with diabetes who were medically homed in a large academic Midwestern health system between 2003 and 2013.
-Our approach fits flexible models with computational efficiency and provides useful insights into the clinical setting.
+Electronic health records (EHRs) are increasingly used for clinical and comparative effectiveness research, but suffer from missing data.
+Motivated by health services research on diabetes care, we seek to increase the quality of EHRs by focusing on missing values of longitudinal glycosylated hemoglobin (A1c), a key risk factor for diabetes complications and adverse events.
+Under the framework of multiple imputation (MI), we propose an individualized Bayesian latent profiling approach to capture A1c measurement trajectories subject to missingness.
+The proposed method is applied to EHRs of adult patients with diabetes in a large academic Midwestern health system between 2003 and 2013 and had Medicare A and B coverage.
+We combine MI inferences to evaluate the association of A1c levels with the incidence of acute adverse health events and examine patient heterogeneity across identified patient profiles.
+We investigate different missingness mechanisms and perform imputation diagnostics.
+Our approach is computationally efficient and fits flexible models that provide useful clinical insights.

 {\em Key words}: Trajectory, Latent profile, Multiple imputation, Sensitivity analysis